Baaaaam/FCCI/LEXICON.md

 An output is composed by raw data calculated by the model according to input and hypothesis of the scenario.

 ## Modelisation Parameter

+A modelisation parameter is an input data that should be set for running the model, but that is

 ## Metric